-- Subject Oriented: A data warehouse is subject oriented as it provides knowledge around a subject rather than the organization’s ongoing operations.
+- Subject Oriented: A data warehouse is subject-oriented as it provides knowledge around a subject rather than the organization’s ongoing operations.
 These subjects can be a product, customers, suppliers, sales, revenue, etc. A data warehouse focuses on modeling and analysis of data for decision making.

 - Integrated: A data warehouse is constructed by combining data from heterogeneous sources such as relational databases, flat files, etc.

-- Time-Variant: The data present in data warehouse provides information with respect to a particular time period.
+- Time-Variant: The data present in the data warehouse provides information with respect to a particular time period.

 - Non-volatile: Non-volatile means, data once entered into the warehouse should not change.

 The key features of Data mining are discussed below:

 - Creation of actionable information